 Our book of the month from Manchester University Press

-Production and Operations Director John Normansell reviews this month's pick
+Director of Operations and Production John Normansell at MUP reviews this month's pick

-- University staff members can access all of MUP’s digital titles for free – just select ‘Sign in via institution’ at manchesterhive.com.
+- University staff members can download and read all of MUP’s digital titles for free – just select ‘Sign in via institution’ at manchesterhive.com.